Taloflow/is-aws-down/cloud_monitor/README.md

-# Cloud health monitoring service
+# Cloud health monitoring service and metrics API

 Check if a cloud service in a region is working by monitoring the uptime of sample applications.
 We are using below sample applications to monitor AWS service in us-east-1 region.